-- Testing PCBs by using the JTAG Boundary-scan capability - Programming the non-volatile memories, fuses and lock-bits - On-chip debugging
+- Testing PCBs by using the JTAG Boundary-scan capability - Programming the non-volatile memories, Fuses and Lock bits - On-chip Debugging

 A brief description is given in the following sections.
-Detailed descriptions for Programming via the JTAG interface, and using the Boundary-scan Chain can be found in the sections "Programming Via the JTAG Interface" on page 297 and "IEEE 1149.1 (JTAG) Boundary-scan" on page 244, respectively.
-The On-chip Debug support is considered being private JTAG instructions, and distributed within ATMEL and to selected 3rd party vendors only.
+Detailed descriptions for Programming via the JTAG interface, and using the Boundary-scan Chain can be found in the sections "Programming via the JTAG Interface" on page 272 and "IEEE 1149.1 (JTAG) Boundary-scan" on page 222, respectively.
+The On-chip Debug support is considered being private JTAG instructions, and distributed within ATMEL and to selected third party vendors only.

-Figure 119 shows a block diagram of the JTAG interface and the On-chip Debug system.
+Figure 112 shows a block diagram of the JTAG interface and the On-chip Debug system.
 The TAP Controller is a state machine controlled by the TCK and TMS signals.
-The TAP Controller selects either the JTAG Instruction Register or one of several Data Registers as the scan chain (shift register) between the TDI - input and TDO - output.
+The TAP Controller selects either the JTAG Instruction Register or one of several Data Registers as the scan chain (Shift register) between the TDI input and TDO output.
 The Instruction Register holds JTAG instructions controlling the behavior of a Data Register.

 The ID-Register, Bypass Register, and the Boundary-scan Chain are the Data Registers used for board-level testing.
-The JTAG Programming Interface (actually consisting of several physical and virtual Data Registers) is used for serial programming via the JTAG interface.
-The Internal Scan Chain and Break-Point Scan Chain are used for On-chip debugging only.
+The JTAG Programming Interface (actually consisting of several physical and virtual Data Registers) is used for JTAG Serial Programming via the JTAG interface.
+The Internal Scan Chain and Break Point Scan Chain are used for On-chip Debugging only.